collocations.org

 If you tell children to do something, they will often do the exact reverse.

-(= on the opposite side) The coin has a date on one side and the emperor''s head on the reverse.
+The coin has a date on one side and the emperor's head on the reverse.

 2. gear

-VERB + REVERSE
+VERB + reverse

-put sth in/into, throw sth into
+put sth in, put sth into, throw sth into

 I put the car in reverse.

-REVERSE + NOUN
+reverse + NOUN

 gear

-3. problem
+3. failure/defeat

 major, serious

-VERB + REVERSE
+VERB + reverse

-experience, have, meet with, suffer
+have, suffer

 Their forces have suffered serious reverses in recent months.